Authentick/LdapServerLibrary/README.md

 # [WIP] LDAP Server

 This is a work-in-progress LDAP server library written in C#.

 ## Supported

 - BindRequest
 - UnbindRequest

-## Get via Nuget
+## Get via NuGet

 You can get this library via Nuget: https://www.nuget.org/packages/Gatekeeper.LdapServerLibrary